Esri/i3s-spec/README.md

 This repository hosts the specification for the ArcGIS Scene Service and its delivery format I3S (Indexed 3D Scene).
 These are the core resources:

--	Indexed 3d Scene Format Specification.docx – Main specification document for the I3S Format
+-	[Indexed 3d Scene Format](./format/Indexed%203d%20Scene%20Format%20Specification.html) – Main specification for the I3S Format
--	Service Rest Endpoint resources.docx – Specification document for the REST endpoint of the Scene Service
+-	Service Rest Endpoint resources – Specification for the REST endpoint of the Scene Service
--	*.js – a set of example JSON resources
+-	*.js – a set of example JSON resources for each profile
+-   Validator rule files for each profile

 The structure of this specification is as follows:
 - Format: Full logical format specification